John Galliano: Personal life

-In interviews, Galliano has given his full name as Juan Carlos Antonio Galliano-Guillén.
 He had a relationship with fellow Central St Martins student and fashion designer John Flett (1963–1991), whom he described as his soulmate.
 Galliano currently shares his Paris home with his long-term partner Alexis Roche, a style consultant.
-He is vegetarian for health reasons, telling French Elle that "The energy that I get from having fewer toxins in my body is extraordinary."
+He is vegetarian for health reasons, telling French Elle that "The energy that I get from having fewer toxins in my body is extraordinary".